dportik/SuperCRUNCH/docs/Analysis_Overview.md

 Depending on the alignment option selected, one or more of the directories will be created with the following contents:

 + **Output_CLUSTALO_Alignments/**
     + For each unaligned input fasta file, this directory contains a corresponding output alignment file labeled `[fasta name]_CLUSTALO_Aligned.fasta`.
-Results from `-a clustalo` or `-a all`.
+Results from `-a clustalo` and `-a all`.
 + **Output_MAFFT_Alignments/**
     + For each unaligned input fasta file, this directory contains a corresponding output alignment file labeled `[fasta name]_MAFFT_Aligned.fasta`.
-Results from `-a mafft` or `-a all`.
+Results from `-a mafft` and `-a all`.
 + **Output_MUSCLE_Alignments/**
     + For each unaligned input fasta file, this directory contains a corresponding output alignment file labeled `[fasta name]_MUSCLE_Aligned.fasta`.
-Results from `-a muscle` or `-a all`.
+Results from `-a muscle` and `-a all`.
 + **Output_MACSE_Alignments/**
     + For each unaligned input fasta file, this directory contains corresponding output files labeled `[fasta name]_AA.fasta`, `[fasta name]_NT.fasta`, and `[fasta name]_NT_Cleaned.fasta`.
-Results from `-a macse` only.
+Results only from `-a macse`.

-I *strongly* recommend using multiple aligners and comparing the results.
+I ***strongly*** recommend using multiple aligners and comparing the results.
 This is arguably the most important step in creating phylogenetic data sets, and obtaining quality alignments is critical before performing any subsequent analyses.

 ---------------